 The Arizona Commission for Postsecondary Education (ACPE) was identified as the entity to lead the Free Application for Federal Student Aid (FAFSA) Completion Initiative in Arizona.
-Through this Federal initiative the U.S. Department of Education permits the Commission to disclose limited information about individual students' FAFSA application statues to authorized high school and district personnel, empowering high school personnel to provide help for a student to complete their FAFSA.
+Through this Federal initiative the U.S. Department of Education permits the Commission to disclose limited information about individual students' FAFSA application status to authorized high school and district personnel, empowering high school personnel to provide help for a student to complete their FAFSA.

 How Does FAFSA Finish Line Work?